VanOvermeire/sam-template-creator/README.md

 Node:
 - ...

+Go:
+- ...

 ### TODO

 Overall
-- Use strategy to analyze files per language
+- Add other languages, via strategy
 - Add gif demonstrating capabilities
 - Option to specify folders to look for in project
+- Config option: set memory/timeout on individual lambdas vs globally
-- Add option to deploy created template?
+- Ask questions: see you call dynamo, add to template? generate outputs? deploy template?

 Improvements
 - Api?
 Similar to events
 - Generate requirements.txt? -> or does SAM package get the right dependencies?
-- Config option: set memory/timeout on individual lambdas vs globally
-- Setup an integration test
+- Setup an integration test!
+(And add more tests)

-Cleanup
-- Remove temp